lunared/lunamals/README.md

 If you can think of a way to implement a feature in Lunamals using an existing, well supported, easy to deploy, scalable open-source project instead, go for it.

+## Managing Node.js Dependencies
+A lot of the microservices benefit from sharing components, and thus when possible have their code split into libraries under the `@lunamals` group for node.
+We do not publish any of these libraries to npm public itself due to being application specific libs.
+You can do the work needed to locally link packages, or you can use a locally/private hosted npm for development.
+Included in the docker-compose.yml is a Nexus3 OSS instance that can be used to deploy a local npm repository.
+All node packages designed for publishing as libraries are configured to push to a local repository named `lunamals-npm` if configured.
+It's recommended you create a npm-proxy and then a lunamals group.
+Instructions on setting this up are available on [Sonatype's website](https://blog.sonatype.com/using-nexus-3-as-your-repository-part-2-npm-packages)

 # Scheduling tasks

-We use RunDeck.
-Place job definitions in a projects `etc/rundeck` directory, and the rundeck crawler script provided with lunamals will add all of them.
-It's then up to you to go into rundeck and point the jobs to the proper instances/resources in case the jobs need to access the services on something other than localhost.
+We use Jenkins.
+Place job definitions in a projects `etc/jenkins` directory, and the jenkins crawler script provided with lunamals will add all of them.
+It's then up to you to go into jenkins and point the jobs to the proper instances/resources in case the jobs need to access the services on something other than localhost.
 It's recommended you run 2 instances of the api gateway, one for public access and another for internal resources to keep configuration simple.

 # Handling Auth